6 R Versions

-At startup, RStudio Server collects information about each available R version as described above, and writes a report to the following file in JSON format:
+At startup, RStudio Workbench collects information about each available R version as described above, and writes a report to the following file in JSON format:

 This file is later read by the various RStudio processes responsible for displaying and switching between R versions.
 If you aren’t seeing the R versions look and work as you expect, the content of this file can give you some insight into RStudio’s understanding of your system’s configuration.
 If you’re unable to resolve the issue, include the contents of the file when submitting a support ticket to email@example.com.

 r-versions file is subject to change between RStudio versions, so avoid reading or using it in automated tooling.

 r-versions file must be available on all nodes that run R sessions.
 We don’t generally recommend changing its location, but if you need to do so in order to mount it on R session nodes, you can do via the

 /etc/rstudio/r-versions file allows you to specify extended information